7 Day Maui Honeymoon Itinerary

 Maui Black Sand Beach

-It was a resounding ‘YES’ to see my honeymoon itinerary for the gorgeous island of Maui and if you’ve been following along you might remember seeing this lil’ vacay on my instagram circa 2022, and if you are new here, welcome!
+This 7 Day Maui Honeymoon Itinerary had a resounding ‘YES’ when I asked if you guys wanted to see it!
+This guide is for the gorgeous island of Maui.
+If you’ve been following along you might remember seeing this lil’ vacay on my instagram circa 2022.
+And if you are new here, welcome!
 I am a wedding photographer who loves any excuse to travel and bring my camera along!
-While researching romantic getaways my husband and I each had one thing that was most important to us; for me that was relaxation.
+While researching romantic getaways my husband and I each had one thing that was most important to us.
+For me, that was relaxation.
 For Jay, that was activities.
-I wanted white sand beaches, piƱa coladas, and sunshine while my husband wanted adventures, hikes, and daytime excursions.
+I wanted white sand beaches, piƱa coladas, and sunshine.
+Meanwhile my husband wanted adventures, hikes, and daytime excursions.
 It turns out Maui is the best of both worlds!
-So let’s get into it, all the magical places we explored over our seven day honeymoon on the beautiful Maui, HI!
+So let’s get into it!
+All the magical places we explored over our seven day honeymoon on the beautiful Maui, HI!

 Map of Maui, HI